tinymovr/Tinymovr/docs/interfaces/interfaces.rst

 .A
 ==

-Transition to close loop control state.
+Transition to closed loop control state.

 Example